mjwim/wdi-group-project/README.md

 * Git
 * GitHuB

-###Creating SPLITTN
+### Creating SPLITN

-SPLITTN was a group project put together by three genuine legends.
+SPLITN was a group project put together by three genuine legends.
 For all of us this was our first experience of collaborating on GitHub.

 Planning was therefore even more important than usual to avoid major issues, be they conflict error in the codebase or differences in artistic opinion.